Discover the approach of functional medicine to Acne to solve it for good.

 Women may also want to look at the regularity of their menstrual cycle, as well as having a pelvic ultrasound to rule out PCOS.

-This is because acne in women in their 20s and 30s is a sign of adrogenisation, which is an increase in testosterone (an androgenic hormone) that’s one of the diagnostic criteria of PCOS.
-The other 2 criteria are irregular or absent cycles, and cystic ovaries.
+That is because acne in women in their 20s and 30s is a sign of adrogenisation, which is an increase in testosterone (an androgenic hormone) that’s one of the diagnostic criteria of PCOS.
+The other two measures are irregular or absent cycles and cystic ovaries.
 You only need to meet 2 out of 3 of these criteria to be diagnosed with PCOS (41).

 As food sensitivities can play a role in some acne cases, these can also be tested to determine whether certain foods are a problem.
 Alternatively, an elimination diet can be undertaken to identify sensitivities (42).

 If there are potential imbalances in the digestive system, tests can be used to determine the state of your gut health.
 For example, a comprehensive stool test to look for dysbiosis or intestinal permeability, or a breath test to identify if small bacterial overgrowth (SIBO) is present (43).

 The approach of functional medicine to acne - solutions to resolve acne